Back to: Oracle Tutorials for Beginners and Professionals

 SELECT Id, Name, Department, Salary, ROW_NUMBER() OVER (ORDER BY Department) AS RowNumber FROM Employees;

 Once you execute the above query, you will get the following output.
-If you observe the below output, then you can see that there is no partition and hence all the rows are assigned with consecutive sequence numbering starting from 1 to 12 based on the Department column.
+If you observe the below output, you can see that there is no partition, and hence, all the rows are assigned with consecutive sequence numbering starting from 1 to 12 based on the Department column.

 Row_Number Function with PARTITION BY Clause in Oracle:

 Let us see an example of the ROW_NUMBER function with PARTITION BY Clause in Oracle.
-When we specify the PARTITION BY Clause, then the data is going to be partitioned based on the column we specify in the Partition by clause.
+When we specify the PARTITION BY Clause, then the data is going to be partitioned based on the column we specify in the PARTITION BY clause.
 Please have a look at the following example code to understand this better.
-As you can see, here, we have specified Department in the Partition By clause and Name in the Order By clause.
+As you can see, here, we have specified the Department in the Partition By clause and the Name in the Order By clause.

 SELECT Id, Name, Department, Salary, ROW_NUMBER() OVER ( PARTITION BY Department ORDER BY Name ) AS RowNumber FROM Employees;

 When you execute the above query, you will get the following output.
 In our Employees table, we have three departments.
 So, the Partition by Clause will divide all the rows into three partitions (IT, HR, and Payroll).
-Then on each partition, the data is sorted based on the Name column.
+Then, on each partition, the data is sorted based on the Name column.
 Finally, the ROW_NUMBER function gives a unique sequence integer number starting from 1 to each partition.
-As we have three partitions, each partition will start from 1, and that you can see in the below image.
+As we have three partitions, each partition will start from 1, as you can see in the image below.

-Finding top N rows of every group using Row Number function in Oracle
+Finding the Top N Rows of every group using the Row Number function in Oracle

 WITH HighestSalaryEmployees AS ( SELECT Id, Name, Department, Salary, ROW_NUMBER() OVER ( PARTITION BY Department ORDER BY Salary DESC ) RowNumber FROM Employees ) SELECT Id, Name, Department, Salary FROM HighestSalaryEmployees WHERE RowNumber <= 2;